que-es-una-clase-abstracta-en-programacion

 circle.display()

-Like almost everything in OOP, the question you will have is when and to what extent to use something.
-In the case of abstract classes, it is to provide implementation for common methods that can be reused by subclasses.
+As with almost everything in OOP, the doubt you will have is when and how far to use something.
+In the case of abstract classes, it’s to provide implementation of common methods that can be reused by subclasses.

-For example, you have a DbConnection object that manages database connections.
-That object has a certain internal logic; it already “does things.”
-But by itself, it cannot fully define itself.
+Example, you have a DbConnection object that manages database connections.
+That object has some internal logic, it already “does things”.
+But by itself, it is not fully capable of defining itself.

-To define itself, it needs to know more details, in this example about the database it is going to use.
-Thus, we will have DbConnectionMySQL, DbConnectionPostgresSQL, DbConnectionMongo, or things like that.
+To define itself, it needs to know more details, in this example about the database it will use.
+So we will have DbConnectionMySQL, DbConnectionPostgresSQL, DbConnectionMongo or things like that.

-Here we have a possible example of detecting an abstract class
+Here we have a possible example of abstract class detection

 • We have a class that already has logic

-• It needs to specialize into different subtypes
+• It needs to be specialized into different subtypes

-So possibly DbConnection should be an abstract class.
+So DbConnection should probably be an abstract class.

-So far, the “good” part.
-But abstract classes also have their problems and detractors.
-The biggest problem is that they can complicate your object model (and your life with them) and end up with a huge mess 🐔.
+So far the “good” part.
+But abstract classes also have their problems, and their detractors.
+The biggest problem is that they can complicate your object model (and your life with them), and end up with a 15th-century chicken 🐔.

-When you program “classic” OOP, you run the risk of going crazy using abstract classes.
-So you end up having DbConnectionBase, which uses DbRepositoryBase, which uses DbObjectableBase, which uses… all with “base.”
+When programming “classical” OOP you run the risk of going crazy using abstract classes.
+So you end up having DbConnectionBase, which uses DbRepositoryBase, which uses DbObjectableBase which uses… everything with “Base”.

-In summary, if you have to use an abstract class, use it.
-That’s what they are for; they are useful.
-But use them wisely, and aim for the coupling between classes and the levels of inheritance you are going to use.
+In summary, if you need to use an abstract class, use it.
+That’s what they are for, they are useful.
+But use them wisely, and keep in mind the coupling between classes and the levels of inheritance you are going to use.

-And if you have doubts, prefer other solutions like composition or interfaces, which may not seem “as elegant” from the perspective of classic OOP, but will give you fewer problems in the future.
+And if in doubt, prefer other solutions like composition or interfaces, which may not look “as elegant” from the point of view of classical OOP, but will give you fewer problems in the future.